SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 surpasses some threshold value.

 ### Callbacks during SSA simulations(@id advanced_simulations_ssa_callbacks)
-An assumption of (most) SSA simulations is that the state of the system is unchanged inbetween reaction events.
-However, callbacks that affect the system's state break's this assumption.
-To prevent erroneous simulations, the users must inform the system that the sate has been updated.
+An assumption of (most) SSA simulations is that the state of the system is unchanged between reaction events.
+However, callbacks that affect the system's state can violate this assumption.
+To prevent erroneous simulations, users must inform a SSA solver when the state has been updated in a callback.
+This allows the solver to reinitialize any internal state information that may have changed.
 This can be done through the `reset_aggregated_jumps!` function, see the following example:

 ```@example ex2
 rn = @reaction_network begin